-Too often companies dump courses on their employees and then wonder why they don’t finish them.
+In many cases, eLearning managers and HR supervisors wonder why learners don’t finish a course.
 As we mentioned in part one, it depends on factors like how much support is provided and how motivation is addressed.
-However, two of the biggest factors in determining whether a learner dropped out or completed a course are related to the course’s design and how it connects the learner with any sense of relevance.
+However, two of the biggest factors in determining whether a learner dropped out or completed a course are related to time and content presentation.

 In this post we’ll see how we can reduce dropout rates to make course worthy of completion.

 Problem: Work and family issues occupy most of an eLearner's time, and not much is left to studying.

 12. Flexible modules.
 Elearning administrators must create a flexible module to accommodate the needs of even the busiest eLearner.
 An effective module must be divided into concise sub-topics that are substantial but short enough to sustain a student's attention.

 13. Minimize learners’ distraction as much as possible.
 You can do this just by setting up a separate area for eLearning.
 This will make it much easier for employees to concentrate.

 14. Offer learners time in working for taking their courses.
 Give them enough time to take their courses while they are at work.
 Many people don't like using their spare time to take an eLearning course.

 15. It's all about focus.
 Tell learners what they need to know and let them go. eLearning is best when it’s direct, focussed, and brief.

 16. Realistic deadlines can replace lengthier schedules as sources of positive pressure.